Skip to Content

 • A Social Security Number for the minor is required.

-The Uniform Transfers to Minors Act (UTMA) allows a minor to receive gifts—such as money, patents, royalties, and the like—without the aid of a guardian or trustee.
-A UTMA account is an irrevocable custodial account held for the benefit of a minor child and has a few unique features that differeniate it from other types of minor accounts.
+A UTMA Account allows the parent or guardian to save and invest money on the child’s behalf while maintaining full control until the minor is an adult.
+The Uniform Transfers to Minors Act (UTMA) allows a minor to receive gifts (money, patents, royalties, etc.) without the aid of a guardian or trustee.
+A UTMA account is an irrevocable custodial account held for the minor child and has a few unique features:

-• Funds deposited are considered property of the minor and can only be used for their benefit.
+• Deposited funds are property of the minor and can only be used for their benefit.

-• Dividends earned on an UTMA are reported as income under the minor's name and Social Security Number.
+• Earned dividends are reported as income under the minor’s name and Social Security Number.

-• This account does not require a trustee or the child's parent/guardian to be listed as a joint on the account.
-However the gift giver or designated custodian is permitted to manage and transact on the minor's account until s/he reaches the age of maturity.
+• A trustee or parent/guardian is not required.
+But the designated custodian is permitted to manage/transact on the account until minor reaches the age of maturity.

 • Transactions can only be performed by the account custodian.

-• The Custodian can close the account anytime, as long as it is in the best interest of the minor.††
+• Custodian can close the account anytime, as long as it is in the best interest of the minor.5

 Due to the nature of custodial accounts, they cannot be opened online at this time.
 For assistance, please give us a call at 888.800.3328 or schedule an appointment to meet with one of our branch staff.

-Designed for members ages 13-17, our Teen Checking Account teaches the importance of good financial management.
-There's no monthly service charge or minimum balance requirement and the account features checks issued in the teen's name.
-A Chip-Secured EMV Debit Card is also available for members who are 16-17.
-The account doesn't earn dividends.
-Must have a parent or legal guardian as Joint Tenant. †††
+Designed for members ages 13-17 years old, our Teen Checking Account teaches the importance of mindful spending.
+There’s no monthly service charge or minimum balance required.
+A Debit Card is also available for members who are 16-17.
+Must have a parent or legal guardian as Joint Tenant.6

 *First500 Youth Savings Accounts are available to any minor with a Social Security Number.
 Must have a parent or legal guardian as Joint Owner.
 Joint Owner must be a member in good standing.